WillStill/SaxonXML/README.md

   File "python_saxon\saxonc.pyx", line 1300, in saxonche.PyXslt30Processor.transform_to_file
 saxonche.PySaxonApiError: org.xml.sax.SAXParseException; systemId: file:///C:/Users/still/Documents/GitHub/SaxonXML/data; lineNumber: 1; columnNumber: 1; Content is not allowed in prolog..
 Line number: -1
 ```
+This can be worked around by using the SaxonC-HE 12.0.0 library.